-The B&NES Joint Strategic Needs Assessment tells us that 1,2:
+The B&NES Joint Strategic Needs Assessment tells us that:

-- Approximately 56% of adults are obese or overweight. - 23% of reception aged children are obese or overweight - higher than the UK national average. - In 2010 overweight and obesity in B&NES cost the NHS £45.8 million - a figure set to rise to £49 million by 2015. - Poor diet and unhealthy weight disproportionately affects children living in more deprived areas or from a black or ethnic minority background.
+- o 56% of adults are obese or overweight. - 23% of reception aged children are obese or overweight - higher than the UK national average. - In 2010 overweight and obesity in B&NES cost the NHS £45.8 million - a figure set to rise to £49 million by 2015.

+Poor diet and unhealthy weight disproportionately affects children living in more deprived areas or from a black or ethnic minority background.

-Environmental sustainability and food security impacts Local and national data tells us that:
+Environmental sustainability and food security impacts

+Local and national data tells us that:

-- The global food sector accounts for between 14-30% of global greenhouse gas emissions3. - The UK imports approximately 47% of total food products potentially leaving us vulnerable to disruptions in global food supply and contributing to carbon emissions associated with food transportation, refrigeration and packaging4. - Approximately 70% of B&NES land is in agricultural use providing opportunities to upscale local food supply and reduce reliance on imports. - A third of all food produced in the UK is wasted contributing to GHG emissions5.
+- The global food sector accounts for between 14-30% of global greenhouse gas emissions (Vermeulen et al., 2013). - The UK imports approximately 47% of total food products potentially leaving us vulnerable to disruptions in global food supply and contributing to carbon emissions associated with food transportation, refrigeration and packaging (DEFRA, 2013a). - 70% of B&NES land is in agricultural use providing significant opportunities to upscale local food supply and reduce reliance on imports. - Food supply in B&NES depends heavily on transport fuels and petroleum-derived agrochemicals and is therefore vulnerable to peak oil, and contributes significantly to climate change (Local Climate Impact Assessment 2011). - A third of all food produced in the UK is wasted (FAO, 2013).